-Ashraf Ghani is the President of Afghanistan, elected in September 2014.
+Ashraf Ghani is the President of Afghanistan, inaugurated in September 2014.
 As Afghanistan's Finance Minister he was credited for a series of successful domestic reforms, including reform of the Treasury, Customs, Budget and the Currency, and was named by Emerging Markets as Best Finance Minister of Asia in 2003.
 He prepared Afghanistan's first National Development Framework and 'Securing Afghanistan's Future', a $28bn reconstruction program for the country.

 He previously served as Chancellor of Kabul University, during which time he instituted a style of participatory governance to enlist the students in managing their university's transformation.
 He is the co-founder of the Institute for State Effectiveness, which seeks to use a citizen-centred perspective to build state accountability and governance.